gmacario/easy-genivigo/README.md

 ### Architecture Overview

-Here are some architecture overview of the easy-genivigo.
-For details please see `docker-compose.yml` and the related `Dockerfile`s.
+This section provides an architecture overview of easy-genivigo.
+Please refer to `docker-compose.yml` and the `Dockerfile` of each service for details.

 #### Service `goserver`

-This is a default Go.CD server deployed inside a Docker container
+This is a default Go.CD server deployed inside a Docker container.

 #### Service `goagent-docker`

 Service `goagent-docker` instantiates a new Go.CD agent as Docker container.
-This agent includes the `docker` and `docker-compose` commands which communicates with the Docker engine where both the Go.CD server and the other agents running.
+This agent includes the `docker` and `docker-compose` commands which communicates with the Docker engine which is used to execute both the Go.CD server and its agents.

-To connect to other Docker engines, the agent should be customized by properly configuring the `DOCKER_xxx` environment variables.
+To connect to a different Docker engine, the agent should be customized by properly configuring the `DOCKER_xxx` environment variables.

 #### Service `goagent-yocto-genivi`